-ArtixInstallDir/artix/Version/demos/transports/cdr\over\iiop/corba In the server subdirectory, there is an existing server.cxx mainline file that publishes the IOR by saving to a file.
-To change the server to use the naming service, you can replace the existing server main() function with the code shown in Example 8 on page 96.
+ArtixInstallDir/cxx_java/samples/transports/cdr_over_iiop/corba In the server subdirectory, there is an existing server.cxx mainline file that publishes the IOR by saving to a file.
+To change the server to use the naming service, you can replace the existing server main() function with the code shown in Example 9 on page 94.